I hope I can simplify this subject a bit in this article. References available as usual if you want more details!

 Today many are concerned about cholesterol.
 However, cholesterol is necessary for brain function, hormone production, mineral assimilation, bone function, metabolism, energy production and a healthy immune system.
-The body uses cholesterol to heal wounds, and calm inflammation.
-It is the building block of fat soluble vitamins A, D, E and K. Every cell membrane is made up of cholesterol, (and saturated fats), which protects the cell.
-20% of the myelin sheathing, (which protects our nerve endings), is made up of cholesterol.
+The body also uses cholesterol to heal wounds, and resolve inflammation.
+It is the building block of fat soluble vitamins A, D, E and K. Without cholesterol you can’t assimilate those vital vitamins.
+Every cell membrane is made up of cholesterol, (and saturated fats), which protects the cell.
+20% of the myelin sheathing, (which protects our nerves), is made up of cholesterol.
 (1)

 It is important to understand the real purpose of cholesterol and how we can help our bodies so it naturally has good cholesterol levels.

 HDL (high density lipids) are ‘good’ cholesterol and are like big fluffy beach balls floating through our system.
 Think of LDL (low density lipids) as little pellets.
 LDL’s can journey into the lining of vessels or into cells to heal wounds, inactivate toxins, or deliver needed supplies.
 However, once they do their job, they are like dead soldiers and become oxidized.
 Anything that is oxidized can start a chain reaction of oxidation in our bodies (like metal when it rusts).